kilork/hg-git-fast-import/README.md

 By default this will mount current directory to ```/repositories``` dir inside docker container.
 This can be overriden by usage of env variable:

     HG_GIT_FAST_IMPORT_VOLUME=~/sandbox:/sandbox ./run.sh single /sandbox/source_hg /sandbox/target_git

-## Implementation details

-**hg-git-fast-import** uses Python Mercurial libraries to access repository info and converts it to Git fast-import format.
-This is done by usage of [rust-python](https://github.com/dgrunwald/rust-cpython) Rust crate.
-It is slower than [original](https://github.com/frej/fast-export) Python implementation.
-Why not use just Python?
-I really like Python, but I also huge fun of Rust Language and found personally it is really nice fit for writing CLI apps.
-Especially knowing Rust has special [focus](https://www.rust-lang.org/what/cli) on CLI apps support.

-In any case it is open source and you can volunteer and convert it back to python completely if performance is a blocker for you.
-In this section we describe technical details which can be important for such conversion.

-Also, it is known - Mercurial is doing own Rust development, I expect to remove python parts in favor of either clean Rust implementation or usage of [Mercurial CommandServer](https://www.mercurial-scm.org/wiki/CommandServer).